codelibs/fess-docs/en/getting-started.rst

 Administration UI on Browser
 ============================

 This is an adiministrative UI to manage |Fess| server.
-The administrative UI does not support an access from a mobile device.

 If you access to http://localhost:8080/fess/admin, a login page is displayed.
 You can manage |Fess| server after logging in as admin user.